The TIAA Paul A. Samuelson Award for Outstanding Scholarly Writing on Lifelong Financial Security

 This prestigious annual award, which is sponsored by the TIAA Institute and administered by the American Council on Education (ACE), is given to a current college or university president or chancellor who embodies Father Hesburgh’s commitment to higher education and society at large.
 The winner is chosen by an independent panel of judges.

-Dr. Mellow’s award was presented on March 13, 2017, by Ron Pressman, TIAA Chief Executive Officer, Institutional Financial Services, during a plenary luncheon at ACE’s 99th annual meeting in Washington, D.C.
+Dr. Mellow’s award was presented on March 13, 2017, by Doug Chittenden, TIAA Executive Vice President, Institutional Financial Services, during a plenary luncheon at ACE’s 99th annual meeting in Washington, D.C.

 Father Hesburgh on leadership excellence

 The TIAA Paul A. Samuelson Award For Outstanding Scholarly Writing on Lifelong Financial Security, named in honor of the Nobel Prize-winning economist and former CREF Trustee, recognizes economic research that helps advance Americans’ lifelong financial well-being.
 Since first being presented in 2000, the Samuelson Award has become the premier acknowledgement of excellence in research on financial security.

 The TIAA Theodore M. Hesburgh Award for Leadership Excellence in Higher Education is named in honor of the late Reverend Theodore M. Hesburgh, C.S.C., former president of the University of Notre Dame and, for 28 years, a member of the TIAA and CREF Boards of Overseers.
 A world-renowned educator and humanitarian, Father Hesburgh (1917-2015) was among the most influential figures in the modern history of higher education.